 Another issue concerns Slovenes abroad.
-In July 2005, the government started working on a further specification of the national interest as a reason for exceptional cases of naturalisation, in other words, criteria for cultural (understood as ethnic) affinity based naturalisation of Slovenes living abroad.
-The Governmental Office for Slovenes Abroad may offer an opinion on the applicant, which has led to criticism and protests from members of the Slovene diaspora.
+In July 2005, the government started working on further specification of national interest as a reason for exceptional cases of naturalisation, in other words, criteria for cultural i.e. ethnic affinity based naturalisation of Slovenes living abroad.
+The Governmental Office for Slovenes Abroad offers an opinion on the applicant, which has led to criticism and protests from Slovenians living outside the EU in the light of rising demands for Slovenian citizenship, particularly in the period before and after the accession to the EU.
 In line with this protest, the political discussion focused on legislation regulating relations between Slovenia and Slovenians abroad, in particular concerning the legal position of autochthonous minorities living in neighbouring countries and emigrants and their descendants with or without Slovenian citizenship.
 In April 2006, the National Assembly passed the Republic of Slovenia and Slovenians Abroad Act.
-Apart from a new status of a Slovene without Slovenian citizenship, discussed above, the Act also supports the return of Slovenian expatriates and their children and also provides for repatriation, meaning the immigration of Slovenes, organised and financed by Slovenia in cases when there is, according to the assessment of the Ministry for Foreign Affairs, a severe political or other type of crisis, in the states where they reside, and if their repatriation contributes to the development of the 'homeland'.
-The Council for Slovenians Abroad and the Council for Slovenians in Neighbouring Countries will function as permanent advisory bodies.
-The councils are headed by the Prime Minister, who appoints their members, composed of representatives of state bodies, institutions, political organisations and civil society organisations from Slovenia and abroad.
+Apart from a new status of a Slovene without Slovenian citizenship, discussed above, the Act also supports the return of Slovenian expatriates and their children and also provides for repatriation, meaning immigration of Slovenes, organised and financed by Slovenia in cases when there is, according to the assessment of the Ministry for Foreign Affairs, a severe crisis political or otherwise, in the states where they reside, and if their repatriation contributes to the development of the 'homeland'.
+The Act devotes a lot of attention to this issue and repatriation procedures and subsequent care for the repatriated persons.